-For more general information on Page Sets, refer to Introduction to Page Sets release article.
+For more general information on Page Sets, refer to the Getting Started with Page Sets article.

-Page Sets are easy to create, easy to add user permissions and provide even more flexibility than Groups.
+Page Sets are easy to create, easy to add user permissions and provide even more flexibility than Groups, which they replaced.

 Select Settings in the top navigation.